Class 1a to Class 1b Building Conversions

 Firstly, what is a Class 1b Building?

 A Class 1b building can be defined as one with a total floor area less than 300 m2 (measured over the enclosed or outer wall of the whole Class 1b building) and where not more than 12 people would ordinarily be resident.
-Any accommodation larger than this would usually be defined as a Class 3 building, such as a hotel, motel, backpackers etc.
+Any accommodation larger than this would usually be classified as a Class 3 building, such as a hotel, motel or backpackers.

 Relevant Legislation

-On the 1 May 2011 the Commonwealth Disability (Access to Premises – Buildings) Standards 2010 (Premises Standards) was introduced and adopted into the Building Code of Australia (BCA) as well as state based legislation, including the Victorian Building Regulations 2006.
+On 1 May 2011, the Commonwealth Disability (Access to Premises – Buildings) Standards 2010 (Premises Standards) were introduced and adopted into the Building Code of Australia (BCA) and state-based legislation, including the Victorian Building Regulations 2006.
 The objectives of the Premises Standards are to ensure that “dignified, equitable, cost-effective and reasonably achievable access to buildings, and facilities and services within buildings, is provided for people with a disability“.
-The Premises Standards apply to new buildings and existing buildings being altered, including certain ‘specified’ Class 1b buildings, and sets out clear parameters for access requirements.
-Prior to 1 May 2011, there were no prescriptive requirements within the building regulations (including previous versions of the BCA) for Class 1b buildings, but lack of access to these buildings was (and still is) subject to complaints under the Disability Discrimination Act 1992 (DDA).
+The Premises Standards apply to new buildings and existing buildings being altered, including certain ‘specified’ Class 1b buildings, and set out clear parameters for access requirements.
+Prior to 1 May 2011, there were no prescriptive requirements within the building regulations (including previous versions of the BCA) for Class 1b buildings, but the lack of access to these buildings was (and still is) subject to complaints under the Disability Discrimination Act 1992 (DDA).

 When do the Access Requirements Apply?

-The application of the access provisions of the Premises Standards and BCA apply to ‘specified’ types of Class 1b buildings:
+The application of the access provisions of the Premises Standards and BCA applies to ‘specified’ types of Class 1b buildings:

-• A newly constructed Class 1b building where one of more rooms is made available for rent.
+• A newly constructed Class 1b building where one or more rooms are made available for rent.

 • An existing residence (i.e. Class 1a house, unit, townhouse or the like) is converted to a Class 1b building where four or more rooms are made available for rent.

-• It also applies to short-term holiday accommodation such as cabins in caravan parks, tourist parks, farm stay, holiday resorts and similar tourist accommodation where there are four or more dwellings used for short-term holiday accommodation on the same allotment.
-In this case a proportion of the dwellings would need to be accessible.
+• It also applies to short-term holiday accommodation such as cabins in caravan parks, tourist parks, farm stays, holiday resorts and similar tourist accommodation where there are four or more dwellings used for short-term holiday accommodation on the same allotment.
+In this case, a proportion of the dwellings would need to be accessible.

 The Risk

 It is important to note that Class 1 b buildings that are not included in the above definition of a ‘specified’ Class 1 b building (i.e. with less than four dwellings on the same allotment or less than four bedrooms in a converted existing house) would continue to be subject to possible ODA complaints.
 But compliance with the Premises Standards and BCA would grant the landlord immunity under the provisions of both documents.
-If a landlord fails to acknowledge the accessibility requirements of the building and operates the building without considering the needs for accessible accommodation, it will present a risk to the landlord under the DDA.
-A person with a disability could make a complaint to the Human Rights Commission under Section 23: Access to Premises, or Section 25: Accommodation.
-Furthermore, if a landlord operates any kind of boarding or rooming house without the necessary Building (or Planning) permits, the local Council could take action on the landlord including serving Notices and Orders that could see the landlord in the Magistrates Court where penalties, legal costs and criminal convictions could be imposed.
+If a landlord fails to acknowledge the building’s accessibility requirements and operates it without considering the needs of people with disability, it will present a risk to the landlord under the DDA.
+A person with disability could make a complaint to the Human Rights Commission under Section 23: Access to Premises, or Section 25: Accommodation.
+Furthermore, if a landlord operates any boarding or rooming house without the necessary Building (or Planning) permits, the local Council could take action against the landlord, including serving Notices and Orders that could result in the landlord appearing in the Magistrates Court, where penalties, legal costs and criminal convictions could be imposed.
 It is therefore important for all parties involved in the rooming house industry to consider accessibility in the early stages of planning for any rooming house.
-Taking accessibility into account during the design stage or feasibility stage has the potential of saving time and money.
+Taking accessibility into account during the design or feasibility stage can save time and money.

 The following are the typical access provisions required for a Class 1b building: